timotheebeaugas/vuejs-test/README.md

 # vuejs-orinoco-test
-Simple project for training automated tests in Javascript.
-Reuse of the Orinoco API from the OpenClassrooms Web Developer course, available here: https://github.com/OpenClassrooms-Student-Center/JWDP5
+Reuse of the Orinoco Project completed in 2020 for the OpenClassrooms Web Developer course.
+Use of framwork and implementation of unit tests.
+This app works with an API available here : https://github.com/OpenClassrooms-Student-Center/JWDP5
+Using Node `v14.16.1`

+Click on this link to see the old version of this project: https://github.com/timotheebeaugas/orinoco

+### Main technologies used
+* Vue.js 2
+* Vuetify
+* Jest

 ## Project setup
 ```